Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Top-Two Order Statistics Extracted from an iid Sample

-\begin{remark}[On the asymptotic bias] Both convergences in the bias condition for the top-two estimator in \eqref{eq:iid-asymp} require that the block size is sufficiently large.
-Depending on the data-generating process, the condition may be more restrictive than the analogous condition required for the plain disjoint and sliding block maxima estimators in \cite{Bücher2018-disjoint} and \cite{Bücher2018-sliding}, respectively.
-Indeed, only the second convergence in \eqref{eq:iid-asymp} is required for the plain block maxima estimators, while the first convergence in \eqref{eq:iid-asymp} is inherent to the top-two estimator: it results from a Taylor expansion of the logarithm that is needed within the proofs when dealing with empirical means of the second largest order statistics.
+\begin{remark}[On the asymptotic bias] The asymptotic distribution in \eqref{eq:iid-asymp} crucially depends on the three limit relations in \eqref{eq:lambda1}--\eqref{eq:lambda3}.
+Remarkably, only the condition in \eqref{eq:lambda2} was required in \cite{Bücher2018-disjoint} and \cite{Bücher2018-sliding} to derive bias formulas for the plain disjoint and sliding block maxima estimators.
+This discrepancy can partly be explained by an error in their statement that was discovered when working on the above theorem: during their proof of Theorem 4.2, \cite{Bücher2018-disjoint} impose the condition that $-r_n\log F(a_{r_n})=1$ (middle of page 1457), which immediately implies that $\lambda_3=0$ and restricts the claimed generality of their results.
+More precisely, if $\lambda_3 \ne 0$, different bias formulas arise in their theorem that are explicitly given in Lemma~\ref{lem:correction-bias} in the supplement for completeness.
+As such, it is only the first convergence in \eqref{eq:lambda1} that is inherent to the top-two estimator: it results from a Taylor expansion of the logarithm that is needed within the proofs when dealing with empirical means of the second largest order statistics.
 If $A(a_r) =o(1/r)$, the second condition with $\lambda_2 \ne 0$ implies the first convergence with $\lambda_1=0$.
 For $A(a_r)$ of the exact order $1/r$, $\lambda_2 \ne 0$ will typically be equivalent to $\lambda_1 \ne 0$.
 If $A(a_r)$ is of faster order than $1/r$, then the first convergence with $\lambda_1>0$ will imply the second with $\lambda_2=0$.
-The phenomenon is illustrated in more detail in the Monte Carlo simulation study. \end{remark}
+The phenomenon is illustrated in more detail in Section~\ref{subsec:bias-variance-expansions}.